hablapps/pairstrading/PostPairsTrading.md

 Let's focus on the ADF Test component (why ADF? keep reading and you'll find why).
 It reads data from the HDB and provides the means for the quant to determine a cointegrated pair as output, which will then be supplied as input for further steps.

 ![Arch 1st Part](resources/general-architecture-adf.png)
+*kdb architecture diagram by Alexander Unterrainer, modified by us.*

 Let's move on to the code we need to implement it.